Stratford Junior High 1950-1978

 Ray Anderson became the Head Teacher of H-B Woodlawn, and Margery Edson, the former principal of Hoffman-Boston, became the principal of H-B Woodlawn.
 The administration included the principal, head teacher, assistant head teacher, and business manager.

 Town Meeting was kept as the governing body for the program.
-Town Meeting used to be held in the Auxiliary Gym, under the current gym where the Stratford Program is now located.
+Town Meetings used to be held in the Auxiliary Gym, under the current gym where the Stratford Program is now located.

 The name “Stratford Junior High” was scrapped, and the new school was named H-B Woodlawn.
 H-B Woodlawn opened under Ray Anderson in September 1978.
 There were some advantages to merging the two schools: better educational continuity, more teachers, and its popularity increased.
 At the start of the program, anyone who wished to attend could apply and attend.